becktorrescoding/ArkIndex/README.md

 **Transcript format:**
 ```
 Last, First [MI.]
-Month DD, YYYY
+(Course) Month DD, YYYY
 ```
-Example: `Doe, John A. March 03, 1975.pdf`
+Example: `Doe, John A. (Computer Science) March 03, 1975.pdf`

 **How it works:**
 1. Detects document type by looking for degree patterns (`Associate in`, `Bachelor of Science in`, `Certificate of Graduation`) or transcript markers (`date of admission`)
-2. Extracts the student name from user input; appends a period if a middle initial is present
+2. Extracts the student name from OCR text using name labels (`Name:`, `Student Name:`, `Student:`, `Applicant Name:`), supporting both `"Last, First Mi"` and `"First Mi Last"` formats.
+Falls back to the search-field entry if OCR extraction returns nothing.
+Routes to `Error/Name` if name cannot be determined.
-3. **Course extraction** (degrees only): Looks for the course name in two locations:
+3. **Course extraction**: Looks for the course name on degree documents in two locations:
    - Text immediately before the degree keyword on the same line (up to 9 words)
    - If the line contains "Graduated-Received", checks two lines above the degree for a "Course:" label
+   - For **transcripts**, scans for `Program:`, `Major:`, `Course:`, `Field of Study:`, or `Curriculum:` labels
+4. Skips student-number text (`Student No.`, `Student #`, `Student ID`) that may appear on the same line as the name label
-4. Extracts the relevant date — graduation date for degrees, admission date for transcripts.
+5. Extracts the relevant date — graduation date for degrees, admission date for transcripts.
 Context-based ("Degree: ..." / "date of admission: ...") and generic date patterns are combined and deduplicated.
 Invalid date-like strings (e.g. OCR noise like "34-65-5413") are automatically rejected with a retry loop.
-5. Normalizes dates to a consistent `Month DD, YYYY` format regardless of how they appear in the document — both `June 12, 1979` and `06/12/79` will produce `June 12, 1979`.
+6. Normalizes dates to a consistent `Month DD, YYYY` format regardless of how they appear in the document — both `June 12, 1979` and `06/12/79` will produce `June 12, 1979`.
 2-digit years are expanded automatically (`79` → `1979`, years `00–19` are assumed to be 2000s)
-6. Assembles the parts into a clean filename, stripping invalid characters
+7. Assembles the parts into a clean filename, stripping invalid characters

 **Fallback behavior:**
-If the date cannot be extracted, a warning is logged and the file is routed to an `Error/Date` folder.
+If the name cannot be extracted, a warning is logged and the file is routed to an `Error/Name` folder.
+If the date cannot be extracted, it is routed to `Error/Date`.
 The conversion still completes — only the filename and destination differ.

 ### Search Mode Workflow